Aswath-Senthilkumar/twilio_reminder/README.md

 **Send a POST to /api/call**: This API requires a content - "to" (to phone number).
 The number you are trying to place a call needs to be verified in Twilio before you do so in order to connect. and make sure you have the current ngrok Forwarding URL in your API calls, `.env` file and also your Twilio Console Configuration.

-now run the command / call the API:
+now run the command / call the API: (use appropriate command for windows for calling APIs if you're using windows)

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"to": "+1<your-verified-caller-id>"}' https://your-ngrok-domain.ngrok-free.app/api/call